 The guiding principles for student dress are that clothing be modest, clean, respectful, appropriate, and safe.
-Clothing with messages of any kind may not be worn.
-Acceptable logos will be posted on the school website.
-T-shirts may be worn in warm weather and when student safety will not be concern.
-Long pants are required due to the nature of Spark classes wherein shorts would present a hazard.
-Shorts may only be worn when the director indicates that a school day will be safe and appropriate for the students to do so.
+At Spark Academy we feel that it is important to practice dressing like you would for a job.
+T-shirts may be worn in warm weather and when student safety will not be of concern.
+Long pants are recommended due to the nature of Spark classes wherein shorts would present a hazard.
+Shorts may be worn when school activities are appropriate for the students to do so.
 Shoes must enclose the entire foot for reasons of safety.